Ceici92/CeciliasBlog/content/posts/StreetAR.md

 As the Transversal Project of the master VAR, we had to create an AR or VR application by groups of two.
 My colleague and I decided to realize an AR application for a street art in Evry.
-This fresco was created by children of the  “Maison de Quartier” in Evry, students of Telecom Sudparis and the street artist Vince.
+This fresco was created by children of the  "Maison de Quartier" in Evry, students of Telecom Sudparis and the street artist Vince.

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/SteetAR/Fresco.png?raw=true "Fresco")